AstraZeneca/runnable/docs/concepts/run-log.md

     {
         "code_identifier": "1486bd7fbe27d57ff4a9612e8dabe6a914bc4eb5", # Git commit id
         "code_identifier_type": "git", # Git
-        "code_identifer_dependable": true, # A flag to track if git tree is clean "code_identifier_url": "ssh://git@##################.git", # The remote URL of the repo "code_identifier_message": "" # Lists all the files that were found to be unclean as per git },
+        "code_identifier_dependable": true, # A flag to track if git tree is clean "code_identifier_url": "ssh://git@##################.git", # The remote URL of the repo "code_identifier_message": "" # Lists all the files that were found to be unclean as per git },
     {
         "code_identifier": "", # Docker image digest
         "code_identifier_type": "docker", # Git
-        "code_identifer_dependable": true, # Always true as docker image id is dependable "code_identifier_url": "", # The docker registry URL "code_identifier_message": ""
+        "code_identifier_dependable": true, # Always true as docker image id is dependable "code_identifier_url": "", # The docker registry URL "code_identifier_message": ""
     }